007prateekd/imdb-sentiment-analysis/README.md

 ## Why

 Here I have used a variant of BERT (Small BERT) which has the same general architecture but fewer and/or smaller Transformer blocks, which lets us explore tradeoffs between speed, size and quality.
 I have also fine-tuned it to classify IMDb movie reviews (plain-text) into positive and negative classes based on the text of the review, thus performing sentiment analysis.
-The requirements to run the [notebook](Notebook.ipynb) can be found in the corresponding [file](requirements.txt).
+The requirements to run the [notebook](Notebook.ipynb) can be found in the corresponding [file](requirements.txt) and can be installed with
+`pip3 install -r requirements.txt`

 ## How